canadaCAPTA

 Economic Significance

-Tahsis Port is essential to the local economy of British Columbia, enhancing fishing operations and recreational tourism, while emphasizing sustainability.
+Tahsis Port is integral to the economy of the region, enhancing fishing operations and promoting tourism in the scenic British Columbia coast.

 Regional economic impact and significance